wangby511/System-Design-Architecture-and-Infra/design-tiny-url.md

 # System Design - Tiny URL Service

-## Functional requirements
+## Functional Requirements

-1. URL shortening: given a long url, return a short url
+1. URL shortening - Given a long URL, return a short URL.

-2. URL redirecting: given a short url, redirect to the original long url
+2. URL redirecting - Given a short URL, redirect to the original long URL.

-3. The user can pick up a special alias.
+3. The user can pick up a special/custom alias for their short link URL.

-4. The user can define the specific expiry time for a short url.
-Or should we add expiry time for shortURL?
+4. The user can define the specific expiry time for a short URL.
+Or should we allow users to specify the expiration time for shortURL?

 5. Can one longURL have multiple/several shortURLs?
 Will the system return two different short URLs when given the same long URL?
 Based on if we need user authentication.
 To be discussed. **Should we deduplicate?**

-## Non-Functional requirements
+## Non-Functional Requirements

 High availability with fault tolerance, scalability in service.